clairenorth/infura-test-claire/load-tests/docs/Results.md

 ### Test Scenario 1: Performance comparison / Stress Test
 Run same test scenario (same # of users and expected RPS) against both eth methods to compare how they perform 1:1 under stress.
 Lots of users, the small amount of time.
 Instead of injecting users all at once, going to inject high amount of users over a short period of time (1 minute) to still have a stress test scenario, but within bounds of processor limitations.

-Test Duration: 60 seconds
+Test Duration: 90 seconds
-- 1 virtual user => executes 5 requests.
+- 1 virtual user => executes 2 requests.
-- 1000 VU overall * 5 requests = 5,000 requests overall / 60 seconds = 84 RPS approx
+- 250 VU overall * 2 requests = 500 requests in total
-- Expected load: 84 RPS
+- Target: 500 RPS over 1 minute.
+- Throttling tries to ensure a targeted throughput with the given scenario and its injection profile (number of users and duration).
+It’s a bottleneck, ie an upper limit.

 ### Test Scenario 2: Performance comparison / Soak Test
 Run same test scenario against both eth methods to compare how they perform 1:1 over a longer period of time with slower ramp up in traffic.